wwarthen/RomWBW/Source/Doc/Catalog.md

 | `XSUB.COM`      | batch file resident extension    | NZCOM, QPM, ZSDOS |
 | `ZSID.COM`      | Z80 symbolic debugger            | QPM               |

-As noted above several of theses files are also present in other disk images besides CP/M 2.2
+As noted above several of the above files are also present in other disk images besides CP/M 2.2

 MAC, RMAC, ZSID are supplemental programs from DRI